wp-plugins/catablog/readme.txt

 == Changelog ==

+= 1.4.8 =
+* New: Beta version of the new Galleries feature.

 = 1.4.4 =
 * Fix: The CataBlog Category Shortcode now returns the HTML code instead of writing it to the main buffer.
 * Fix: All CataBlog Shortcodes are now registered in the admin side of WordPress for Relevanssi.
 (Thanks msaari)